 Prior to the Offerings, there has been no public market for the shares.
 The initial public offering price will be negotiated between the Company and the representatives of the U.S. Underwriters and the International Underwriters.
-Among the factors to be considered in determining the initial public offering price of the Common Stock, in addition to prevailing market conditions, will be the Company's historical performance, estimates of the business potential and earnings prospects of the Company, an assessment of the Company's management and the consideration of the above factors in relation to market valuation of companies in related businesses
+Among the factors to be considered in determining the initial public offering price of the Common Stock, in addition to prevailing market conditions, will be the Company's historical performance, estimates of the business potential and earnings prospects of the Company, an assessment of the Company's management and the consideration of the above factors in relation to market valuation of companies in related businesses.

 Under the terms of a settlement agreement with the Company entered into in August 1996, the Company has (i) agreed to retain Woodruff as one of the representatives of the United States Underwriters and the International Underwriters, (ii) granted Woodruff warrants to purchase 75,000 shares at a purchase price of \$4.00 per share and (iii) made a cash payment to Woodruff of \$87,500.
 See "Certain Transactions -- Litigation Settlement".
-Woodruff has agreed that it will not sell, transfer, assign, pledge or hypothecate any securities issued upon the exercise of the warrants for a period of one year following the date of this Prospectus and that its "piggyback" registration rights under the warrants shall be limited to a term of seven years from the date of this Prospectus.

-Application has been made for quotation of the Common Stock on the Nasdaq National Market under the symbol "CIEN".
+Application will be made for quotation of the Common Stock on the Nasdaq National Market under the symbol "CIEN".